mannheim-network/spacex-script/docs/miner.md

 ### 2.1 Create your Accounts

-Refer to [polkadot{.js} extension](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd) to create a Miner account (a single account).
+Create a Miner account (a single account).
 The Miner node account needs to meet the following three requirements:

 * Ensure Miner account has 2~5 HEIMs as a transaction fee (cannot be locked) for sending work reports.
 It is recommended you check the remaining status of reserves from time to time;
 * Cannot be the account of Owner;